ianmaclarty/amulet/doc/export.md

 # Exporting

-To generate distribution packages for Windows, Mac OS X, Linux and HTML5, use the amulet export command.
+To generate distribution packages for Windows, Mac OS X, Linux, HTML5, and iOS use the amulet export command.

-To do an export run the following command from the directory containing you Lua, image and sound files:
+Run the following command from the directory containing you Lua, image and sound files:

 ~~~ {.console}
 > amulet export